Skip to content

 Not a marketing opportunity.

-This all connects to what we were discussing at the beginning of this series: it’s important that we define what a sustainable business is and what a sustainable business does, because there’s a risk of the term being co-opted purely for the sake of selling more products.
+This all connects to what we we’ve discussed before, here: it’s important that we define what a sustainable business is and what a sustainable business does, because there's a risk of the term being co-opted purely for the sake of selling more products.

 Businesses on the path to sustainability shouldn’t scream “Hey, look how sustainable we are!”
 They should instead use their marketing and communication strategies to do what we’ve described above: